-With over 17 million users on Upwork, suspicious activity may appear on the platform from time to time.
+With so many users on Upwork, suspicious activity may appear on the platform from time to time.
 While we take great measures to keep our global marketplace safe and we’ll continue doing our best to prevent or address suspicious activity, we also count on you to continue being diligent in protecting your information and access.
 Educating yourself and trusting your instincts are key to safety.

 Start by following the general electronic security guidelines we’ve outlined to help you protect your computer and your information.